 (ii) Other assessed values or property tax estimates may be used based on development specific factors as determined by the Underwriter.

 (iii) If the Applicant proposes a property tax exemption or Payment in Lieu of Taxes (PILOT) agreement the Applicant must provide documentation in accordance with §10.402(d) of this title (relating to Documentation Submission Requirements at Commitment of Funds).
-At the underwriter’s discretion, such documentation may be required prior to Commitment if deemed necessary.
+At the underwriter's discretion, such documentation may be required prior to Commitment or Determination Notice if deemed necessary.

 (I) Replacement Reserves.
 Periodic deposits to a reserve account to pay for the future replacement or major repair of building systems and components (generally items considered capitalized costs).
 The Underwriter will use a minimum reserve of $250 per Unit for New Construction and Reconstruction Developments and $300 per Unit for all other Developments.
 The Underwriter may require an amount above $300 for the Development based on information provided in the Scope and Cost Review (SCR) or, for existing USDA developments, an amount approved by USDA.
 The Applicant's assumption for reserves may be adjusted by the Underwriter if the amount provided by the Applicant is insufficient to fund capital needs as documented by the SCR during the first fifteen (15) years of the long term pro forma.
 Higher reserves may be used if documented by a primary lender or syndicator.